 Keep files in the classroom of the kids’ work to show what they’ve been learning in class.
 Send the files home quarterly and have parents review their child’s progress, sign a form, and return the portfolio to the church.
 Have kids write notes periodically in their portfolios to explain why they’ve chosen to save the work they have and how they’ve experienced growth in their faith.

 Take a kid out for a Coke and ask three or four basic questions such as, “What’s something you’ve learned this quarter in our class that’s really made a difference in your life?” or “What’s one thing that you’ve been able to apply from a Bible lesson we’ve done?”

 9. Parent-Teacher-Student Conferences

 At the beginning of a year, have the teacher explain the curriculum, the objectives, and the classroom management plan for the parent and child.
 Then have the parent and child explain things they’d like to see the child learn and grow in during the year.
 At the year-end conference, review these notes to affirm and celebrate all the growth that’s occurred.

 10. Small-Group Conferences

-Have groups of kids assess their growth together.
+Have groups of kids assess their spiritual growth together.
 Give them three or four guiding questions for evaluation such as, “How well did we accomplish the objective?
 What contributed to our success?
 Were there hard things we had to overcome?
 What would we do differently next time?”

 Have each child keep an ongoing journal.
 Divide the pages into two sections: “What I’ve Learned” and “Future Goals.”
 Have kids keep track of what they’re learning and goals they’re reaching.